Gemma Wenger: Interviews

 Aimee Semple McPherson (1934).
 Gemma Wenger was in the documentary Saving Sister Aimee (2001) about the legendary evangelist of the 1920s and 1930s.

 Film, television, and radio

 Along with the production and hosting of her shows, Gemma Wenger is a religious minister and was interviewed in the documentary film about Aimee Semple McPherson, Saving Sister Aimee (Short Film, 2001).
 She has also appeared on TBN and The Cross TV.
-She has a radio program on KKLA Radio.
+She has a radio program on KKLA Radio.Charisma Magazine reported she is working with director Richard Rossi on a film about Kathryn Kuhlman.